 PART 21, SUBPART J (DOA)

-QUALITY AND SAFETY REQUIRE TRANSPARENT AND REPETITIVE PROCESSES.
+QUALITY AND SAFETY REQUIRE TRANSPARENT AND REPEATABLE PROCESSES.

-Anyone intending to develop products (aircraft, engines, propellers) or modifications to products and associated parts and equipment (such as structural elements, landing gear, avionics and other parts) or ETSO articles in accordance with the applicable design standards (CS – Certification Specification) requires approval as a design organisation in accordance with (EU)748/2012, Part 21, Subpart J (DOA).
+Anyone who intends to design aviation products such as aircraft, engines, or propellers, modifications to existing products, and the associated parts and equipment—such as structural components, landing gear, avionics, or other components—or ETSO articles in accordance with applicable design standards (CS – Certification Specifications), requires an approval as a Design Organisation under (EU) 748/2012, Part 21, Subpart J (DOA).

-This means that an legal entity or natural person (applicant) has demonstrated compliance with the applicable certification specifications (design standards for each aircraft category, environmental requirements, operational suitability data, and special conditions, if applicable) in accordance with the requirements of the applicable sections of EASA Part 21, Subpart J and other Subparts, e.g., A; B; D; E; K; P; and Q.
+This means that a legal entity or natural person (the applicant) must demonstrate compliance with all relevant certification specifications.
+These include, among others, the design standards for each aircraft category, environmental requirements, operational suitability data, and—where applicable—special conditions.
+Compliance must be demonstrated in accordance with the requirements of the relevant sections of EASA Part 21, Subpart J and further applicable Subparts such as A, B, D, E, K, P, and Q.

-• DDP (Declaration of Design and Performance.
-For ETSO articles only).
+• DDP (Declaration of Design and Performance) – only for ETSO articles

 Proof of compliance must be provided in accordance with the approved procedures within the Design Management System (DMS).

 2.)
-OPTIONS FOR MEETING THE REQUIREMENTS OF PART 21 (DOA)
+OPTIONS TO MEET THE REQUIREMENTS OF PART 21 (DOA)

-The following requirements may be met to demonstrate the organization’s eligibility for the desired approval for a particular design:
+The following prerequisites can be fulfilled to demonstrate an organisation’s capability to obtain the desired approval for a specific design:

 * For definitions see (EU) 748/2012 Article 1